FPSB India and NPS Trust Sign MoU to Boost Financial Literacy and Retirement Planning - www.lokmattimes.com

 FPSB India and NPS Trust Sign MoU to Boost Financial Literacy and Retirement Planning

-New Delhi [India], May 29: In a landmark step towards empowering Indians with crucial financial education andretirement planning awareness, ...
+PNN New Delhi [India], May 29: In a landmark step towards empowering Indians with crucial financial education andretirement planning ...

 The collaboration will include joint campaigns, co-branded learning resources, webinars, and capacity-building efforts aimed to educate individuals, employers, and financial intermediaries on how to better plan one's retirement.
 The initiative aligns with the larger vision of strengthening long-term financial security and empowering individuals to make informed financial decisions throughout their life stages.
 This collaboration aims to emphasize the importance of planning one's second innings to ensure a fulfilling post-retirement lifestyle - one that is rich in exploration, purpose, and new experiences.